 MEDIUM RARE tells the story of Phil Fayeton, a regular guy who fills out a perfect March Madness bracket.

 Medium Rare will be published by Melville House on March 3, 2026.
-You can preorder here and add on Goodreads here.
-Subscribe to my newsletter, quite useless, for updates.
+You can order here and add on Goodreads here.
+It’s been featured on “most anticipated” lists in Lit Hub and Our Culture.

 Here’s the official jacket copy: